 My brother speaks and understands English, but to let the facts sink into his memory, he translated the facts and figures into German.
-In doing so, he mis-translated “men” into the German word “Menschen”, which means “people” and not “men”.
+In doing so, he mis-translated “men” into the German word “Menschen”, which means “humans” and not “men”.

 I corrected him and explained that the bridge was built by men, specifically, and not just by “humans”, and that it was men and only men, not just people, who had died during its construction.

 It is something that many people, especially those of a feminist bent, forget when they re-write history, even if it is nothing more than propagandistic jokes or photos such as the two you sent out, photos that downplay the role of men in our society and throughout civilization.

 As I explained to my brother, just about everything you see that did not grow by itself, was built or made by men.
 Certainly, many things were made by women, clothing, for example (although even much of that is being made by men), but also the tools with which clothing is being made were designed and made by men, too.

 Look around you.
 Everything, absolutely everything you see and use right now, has been made by men, by the two hands of every man who made it possible for you to enjoy what you have.